-• When feasible, staff members and older children should wear face coverings within the facility.
-Cloth face coverings should NOT be put on babies and children under age two because of the danger of suffocation.
+- Employees should wear face masks or face coverings in keeping with the current recommended guidelines. - Cloth face coverings should NOT be put on babies and children under age two because of the danger of suffocation.

 - Employees who have a fever or are otherwise exhibiting COVID-19 symptoms should not be allowed to work. - Persons who have a fever of 100.4°F (38.0°C) or above or other signs of illness should not be admitted to the facility.
 Encourage parents to be on the alert for signs of illness in their children and to keep them home when they are sick.
 Screen children upon arrival, if possible. - Encourage workers to report any safety and health concerns to the employer.